alexyuly/chil/README.md

   echo: common/echo
 ```

-This makes `echo` a component with one input named `action` which causes a value to be "echoed" to the console.
+The type `common/echo` is part of the standard library of Compost components.
+It defines a component with one input named `action` causing a value to be "echoed" to the console.

 A component may have any number of children, so long as those children do not include the component itself, and none of those children have the component as one of their own children.
 Recursive relationships, or cycles, between components are not allowed, since this would cause infinite recursion.
 When an application is built or run, all of its child components are built or run, and so on.
 All of the components for an application are constructed once at start-up, and then they are connected, and data begins to pass through their I/O streams.